The character's life or powers are limited in number of uses:

 - Nico Minoru's Staff of One in the Marvel series Runaways.
-The staff can cast any spell imaginable, but can't cast the same spell more than once.
+The staff can cast any spell imaginable, but can't cast the same spell using the same incantation more than once.

 - The Lightning in MediEvil can't be recharged in either game and is the only weapon with no way to restock.

 - This was rectified in the PSP Updated Re-release the first game- now the Lightning is just prohibitively expensive to recharge.

 - In Maburaho, all magic users can only use their powers a limited number of times.
 If they use up all their spells, they die and their bodies crumble to ash.

 - In The Girl Who Leapt Through Time, the main character discovers a device that allows time travel.
 Unbeknownst to her there was a limited number of uses, and she used them up on trivial and inconsequential things, leaving her out of uses when she really needed it to save a life.
 Thankfully a Deus ex Machina arrives with The Reveal.